Blog Post

 Custom Annotation Provider

-If you’re looking to roll your own custom annotation provider to save annotations in a different or custom format, you can implement the PSPDFAnnotationProvider protocol to achieve customized annotation saving and loading.
+If you’re looking to roll your own custom annotation provider to save annotations in a different or custom format, you can implement the AnnotationProvider protocol in a subclass of PDFContainerAnnotationProvider to achieve customized annotation saving and loading.

 This is an advanced method, and we recommend using Instant JSON, PSPDFKit Instant, or XFDF instead.
-However, if you have a very specific use case, take a look at the PSPDFContainerAnnotationProvider subclass and PSCCustomAnnotationProviderExample from our Catalog app.
-The PSPDFContainerAnnotationProvider class implements several of the harder-to-get-right details of the annotation provider protocol.
+However, if you have a very specific use case, take a look at the CustomAnnotationProviderExample from our Catalog app.

 Conclusion

-In this article, we provided an overview of how to load and save annotations from and to external files to avoid having to transfer an annotated PDF to all syncing devices.
-We recommend that you take a look at our runnable Instant JSON, Instant, and XFDF examples from our Catalog sample app so that you can decide which approach satisfies your app’s requirements.
+This post provided you with an overview of how to load and save annotations from and to external files to avoid having to transfer an annotated PDF to all syncing devices.
+We recommend checking out the runnable Instant JSON, Instant, and XFDF examples from our Catalog sample app so that you can decide which approach satisfies your app’s requirements.

 Share Post